Mt. Gox: February 2014: Trading suspended

-Bankruptcy; stolen bitcoin (2014–present)
+March 2014-current: Bankruptcy proceedings

 On 28 February 2014, Mt.
 Gox filed in Tokyo for a form of bankruptcy protection from creditors called minji saisei (or civil rehabilitation) to allow courts to seek a buyer, reporting that it had liabilities of about 6.5 billion yen ($65 million, at the time), and 3.84 billion yen in assets.

 The company said it had lost almost 750,000 of its customers' bitcoins, and around 100,000 of its own bitcoins, totaling around 7% of all bitcoins, and worth around $473 million near the time of the filing.
 Mt.
 Gox released a statement saying, "The company believes there is a high possibility that the bitcoins were stolen," blamed hackers, and began a search for the missing bitcoins.
 Chief Executive Karpelès said technical issues opened up the way for fraudulent withdrawals.

 Mt.
 Gox also faced lawsuits from its customers.

 On 9 March 2014, Mt.
 Gox filed for bankruptcy protection in the US, to halt U.S. legal action temporarily by traders who alleged the bitcoin exchange operation was a fraud.

 On 20 March 2014, Mt.
 Gox reported on its website that it found 199999.99 bitcoins—worth around $116 million—in an old digital wallet used prior to June 2011.
 That brought the total number of bitcoins the firm lost down to 650,000, from 850,000.

 New evidence presented in April 2015 by Tokyo security company WizSec led them to conclude that "most or all of the missing bitcoins were stolen straight out of the Mt.
 Gox hot wallet over time, beginning in late 2011."

 On 14 April, Mt.
 Gox lawyers said that Karpelès would not appear for a deposition in a Dallas court, or heed a subpoena by FinCEN.

 On 16 April 2014, Mt.
 Gox gave up its plan to rebuild under bankruptcy protection, and asked a Tokyo court to allow it to be liquidated.

 In a 6 January 2015 interview, Kraken bitcoin exchange CEO Jesse Powell discussed being appointed by the bankruptcy trustee to assist in processing claims by the 127,000 creditors of Mt.
 Gox.

 CEO Karpelès was arrested in August 2015 by Japanese police and charged with fraud and embezzlement, and manipulating the Mt.
 Gox computer system to increase the balance in an account—this charge was not related to the missing 650,000 bitcoins.
 After he was interrogated, Japanese prosecutors accused him of misappropriating ¥315M ($2.6M) in bitcoin deposited into their trading accounts by investors at Mt.
 Gox, and moving it into an account he controlled, approximately six months before Mt.
 Gox failed in early 2014.